Coderdreams/tradingweb/Readme.md

 # Populate the database with the starting script

-$ mysql -utradinop -pconnecttrade < database/schema.sql
+$ mysql -utradingop -pconnecttrade tradingapp < database/schema.sql